• Skip to content

 (Female 15-44 yrs)

-The admission rate of ectopic pregnancy has been relatively variable over time in Hull ranging from 56 to 117 per 100,000 women, although throughout the entire period 2008/09 to 2019/20 the rate in Hull has been higher than England but not significantly so, with the rate significantly lower in Hull compared to England for two years (2013/14 and 2018/19).
+The admission rate of ectopic pregnancy has been relatively variable over time in Hull ranging from 56 to 117 per 100,000 women, although throughout the period 2008/09 to 2022/23 and the rate in Hull has been reasonably comparable to England or lower.

 Compared with benchmark